mtran-code/maplejournal/README.md

 - Kritias

 ## To be Implemented / Ideas
-- store info in browser so it won't reset on page reload
+- [x] ~store info in browser so it won't reset on page reload~ Done!
-- allow checklist items to be disabled
+- [ ] allow checklist items to be disabled
-- option to add personal to-do items
+- [ ] option to add personal to-do items
-- a way to save your settings
+- [ ] a way to save your settings
-- neat reset animation
+- [ ] neat reset animation

 ## Assets
 All MapleStory assets were taken from the game, and I have no ownership over them.